|

 Step two is to remove the dinosaur DNA from the

-might be able to extract some dino DNA from the blood cells
+that we might be able to extract some dino DNA from the

-that was trapped in amber some 120 to 135 million years ago.
+was trapped in amber some 120 to 135 million years ago.
+Note that

-Note that it was only a fragment of DNA of the weevil
+it was only a fragment of DNA of the weevil (less than

-(less than one millionth of the entire sequence), and not
+one millionth of the entire sequence), and not the blood

 A full set of DNA does carry the blue prints of

-made up of billions of individual "base pairs" (like letters
+up of billions of individual "base pairs" (like letters in an

-in an alphabet) and the order of these are very important to
+alphabet) and the order of these are very important to the code.

-the code.
 DNA is relatively fragile and breaks down over time.
+The DNA we

-The DNA we are likely to recover from the stomach of an insect
+are likely to recover from the stomach of an insect will have

-will have disintegrated into tiny pieces and most of it will
+disintegrated into tiny pieces and most of it will be missing.

-be missing.
-Unfortunately we cannot just replace the missing
+Unfortunately we cannot just replace the missing section with

 It's going to be difficult for scientists to even